eLvErDe/museek-plus/INSTALL.md

 ## Distutils (Python's built-in installation tool)

-distutils doesn't provide for uninstalls, so be cautious with it.

 Based on the desired feature, `cd` to the appropriate directory and issue the build commands.

 ### Feature Directories